Anton Krasovsky: 2022 Russian invasion of Ukraine

 Krasovsky was a prominent supporter and pro-war commentator during the 2022 Russian invasion of Ukraine.
 Prior to the invasion, amid a rise in bellicose rhetoric in Russian state media, Krasovsky referred to Ukrainians as "animals", described Ukraine as "our Russian land", and warned that Russia would invade if Ukraine was close to joining NATO.

 After the Vinnytsia missile strikes in July 2022, which killed 23 people, including 3 children, Krasovsky said that "Vinnytsia is not enough", and voiced his hope for a "final solution.
 A real, military one".

 In August 2022, he said that "there should not be any Ukrainians at all" and therefore, that the Ukrainian language should be banned.

 On 10 October 2022, in the aftermath of missile strikes across Ukraine which caused 14 deaths, Krasovsky shared a video of him dancing on a balcony in a cap with the letter Z, stating: "To say that I am happy is to say nothing at all.
 I'm just dancing on the balcony in Russian Army pajamas."
 In another post on Telegram, Krasovsky stated that the attack was "not enough".

 Suspension from RT

 In late October 2022, during a broadcast, Krasovsky said that Ukrainian children who had in the past criticised the Soviet Union as occupiers of Ukraine should have been thrown into river to make them drown there or been burned alive in their cottages.
-When Krasovsky said Ukraine "should not exist at all", his interviewee objected as this would mean incorporating many people who did not wish to live under Russian rule, to which Krasovsky said Russia should "shoot" these people.
+When Krasovsky said Ukraine "should not exist at all", his interviewee, novelist Sergei Lukyanenko, objected as this would mean incorporating many people who did not wish to live under Russian rule, to which Krasovsky said Russia should "shoot" these people.
 The comments sparked outrage both outside and inside Russia, and Ukrainian foreign minister Dmytro Kuleba called on countries to ban RT for what he described as incitement of genocide.
 RT's editor-in-chief, Margarita Simonyan, said that she had suspended Krasovsky over the "disgusting" comments.